fbpx

 How Long Does It Take to Reinstate My F-1 Visa?

-F 1 Student Visa from Bangladesh
+F 1 Student Visa From Bangladesh

 If you lose your F-1 status and want to continue your studies, you may be able to apply for reinstatement.
 However, if your status was revoked because you worked illegally, you will be unable to reinstate your F-1 visa.
 In this case, you must leave the country as soon as possible or risk being considered “out of status.”